traditional homestyle mashed potatoes

 How To Make traditional homestyle mashed potatoes

-When potatoes are tender, either remove from water with a skimmer, or drain with a colander.
+When potatoes are tender, either remove them from the water with a skimmer or drain them with a colander.

 Place potatoes in a large mixing bowl, and begin using a potato masher until around half the cubes are crushed.

-Create a cavity in the center of the potatoes, add butter mixture, and the desired spices.
+Create a cavity in the center of the potatoes, and add the butter mixture and the desired spices.
 (I like garlic salt, fresh ground pepper, and pink Himalayan salt.)
-Fold potatoes over cavity, and work in using the masher.
+Fold potatoes over the cavity and work in using the masher.

 ADVERTISEMENT